 Ripple effects.
 Like tossing a pebble into a pond, change creates ripples, reaching distant spots in ever-widening circles.
 The ripples disrupt other departments, important customers, people well outside the venture or neighbourhood, and they start to push back, rebelling against changes they had nothing to do with that interfere with their own activities.
 Leaders should enlarge the circle of stakeholders.
 They must consider all affected parties, however distant, and work with them to minimize disruption.

 Past resentments.
 The ghosts of the past are always lying in wait to haunt us.
 As long as everything is steady state, they remain out of sight.
 But the minute you need cooperation for something new or different, the ghosts spring into action.
 Leaders should consider gestures to heal the past before sailing into the future.

 Sometimes the threat is real.
 Now we get to true pain and politics.
 Change is resisted because it can hurt.
 When new technologies displace old ones, jobs can be lost; prices can be cut; investments can be wiped out.
 The best thing leaders can do when the changes they seek pose significant threat is to be honest, transparent, fast, and fair.
 For example, one big layoff with strong transition assistance is better than successive waves of cuts.’

 I hope you realise how very difficult change can be, and that it’s not all about social media.
 The key idea here is that the world has changed and will continue to change.
 Is your Board up for the challenge?

-Pat Fitzsimons is a change management professional, working in the charitable sector to improve management and governance in the sector.
-She has 25 years’ experience in the charitable, local authority, housing association and social enterprise sectors, the past 10 as a CEO of charities.
+Written by Pat Fitzsimons, a change management professional, working in the charitable sector to improve management and governance in the sector.